swiftlang/swift/docs/OptimizationTips.rst

 Keep in mind that there is a trade-off between using large value types and using reference types.
-In certain cases, the overhead of copying and moving around large value types will outweigh the cost of removing the bridging and retain/release overhead.
+In certain cases, the overhead of copying and moving around large value types will outweigh the cost of the retain/release overhead.

 Advice: Use ContiguousArray with reference types when NSArray bridging is unnecessary
 -------------------------------------------------------------------------------------

-If you need an array of reference types and the array does not need to be bridged to NSArray, use ContiguousArray instead of Array:
+If you need an array which does not need to be bridged to NSArray, use ContiguousArray instead of Array:

 ::